qaisjp/comm2-report/chapters/30-impl/0001-existing.md

 : Public endpoints on `https://crates.io/api/v1/crates/rustfm` {#tbl:crates-publend}

-This pop-in effect results in poor user experience, and can be combat in one or more of the following ways:
+This pop-in effect results in poor user experience, and can be resolved in one or more of the following ways:

 1. Using a single endpoint to return all the data necessary.
-2. Rendering data as son as it is available, and showing a seamless loading indicator for information that is still being fetched.
+2. Rendering data as soon as it is available, and showing a seamless loading indicator for information that is still being fetched.
 3. Lazy loading statistics - only fetching this data when the user scrolls down to the statistics section.
-4. Enabling HTTP/2 for the APi, so that requests can be multiplexed into a single connection.
+4. Enabling HTTP/2 for the API, so that requests can be multiplexed into a single connection.

 ---------------------------------------------------------------------------
 Method   Path               Description